ec-jrc/jeolib-pyjeo/doc/3_reference.rst

    .. method:: Jim[item]=

         Set items of the raster dataset.

-        :param items can be of type:
+Item can be of type:

         :tuple: set all pixels defined by tuple (e.g., [0:10,0:10] for first 10 rows and columns in a single band image)
-        :Jim object: set all pixels where the specified raster dataset object is > 0
+        :Jim: set all pixels where the specified raster dataset object is > 0
-        :VectorOgr: set all pixels covered by the specified vector dataset object
+        :JimVect: set all pixels covered by the specified vector dataset object

         Modifies the instance on which the method was called.